STEM-ENRG/javascript_practice/README.md

 If you've unzipped the files, then follow the instructions from the Unzip section.
 If you cloned then follow the clone instructions.

 ## Unzip
-Open VSCode and Click Open and choose the folder where you placed the unzipped files in
+Open VSCode and Click Open and choose the folder where you placed the unzipped files.

 ## Clone
 @todo: